-Jazz at Berlin Philharmonic
+Jazz at Berlin Philharmonie

 Andreas Martin Hofmeir – Pilippe Gerlach